 Apart from power used by production equipment, little additional energy is required to manufacture and cure the bricks.
-Typically <5Kw hours are consumed for every tonne of finished brick product.
-The exothermic reaction of the cement is sufficient to cure the bricks to a condition where they can be handled and after that natural curing takes place to age harden the product, a process which continues to take place over the life of the brick.
+Although limited additional heat is utilized, the exothermic reaction of the cement is generally sufficient to cure the bricks to a condition where they can be handled and after that natural curing takes place to age harden the product, a process which continues to take place over the life of the brick.